jundalisay/spblist/content/en/superphysics/principles/chapter-03b.md

 The creation of Existence necessarily creates the Consciousness to perceive those ideas so that Existence and Consciousness are really 2 sides of the same coin.

+By using the particle physics of Descartes and Spinoza, we can make an analogy of:
+- consciousness being a hole
+- existence being the things that go through the hole

+{{< youtube lISLgasNjHk >}}

 This Existence-Consciousness, as a unit, does not have a start or end because the Spatial Layer, and therefore space and time, has not been created yet.

 And so we say that Existence-Consciousness always was, is, and will be* and therefore, there was never any actual transformation event.

-{{< box >}}
-There are some theoretical physicists who imagine that the universe will get destroyed through a thermal death or through false vacuum decay into a true vacuum.
-We assert that such things are impossible based on our principles of the 5 Layers and 2 Forces.
+{{< f f="There are some theoretical physicists who imagine that the universe will get destroyed through a thermal death or through false vacuum decay into a true vacuum.
+We assert that such things are impossible based on our principles of the 5 Layers and 2 Forces." >}}
-{{< /box >}}

 In our Big Bootup analogy in Chapter 2, this means that reality was always “turned on”, since: